Easy DIY Shiplap Kitchen Island for $65

 Adding a shiplap kitchen island to your home is a great way to give the surface some texture and interest.
 It’s also a simple way to add some warmth and charm to the space.

 One of the first projects we tackled in our kitchen was adding shiplap to our island (I guess it’s more of a peninsula but it’s the same process).
-It was really affordable (less than $50!) and made a huge impact, plus it was EASY!
+It was really affordable (less than $50 total at the time!) and made a huge impact, plus it was EASY!

 This is a great DIY project for a beginner so long as you carefully measure and take your time!
 Let’s walk through the steps so you can have the confidence to add shiplap on your island!